 Qualifications for trainees:

-Volunteers complete an application, followed by an interview with members of our horticulture staff and current Master Gardeners.
+Interested candidates complete an application, followed by an interview with members of our current Master Gardener Interview Committee.

 What are the requirements?

 Candidates attend 55 to 75 hours of classroom training over a 5-6 month period.
 After successful completion, participants commit to 50 hours of volunteer service in the first year, and 30 hours of volunteer service in each subsequent year.
-Master Gardeners must complete ten hours of continuing horticultural education each year.
+Master Gardeners must complete ten hours of continuing horticultural education each year as well as completing annual documentation and required trainings.

 Courses include topics such as Botany, Plant Pathology, Composting, Integrated Pest Management, Beneficial Insects, Plant Diseases and more!!